-Why Feed Garden Birds?
+Why To Feed Garden Birds?

 Food shortages can occur for birds whose wild habitats are increasingly reducing.
 Giving them food gives them a better chance of surviving food shortages.

 In winter you will want to put food out regularly and try to make that food high in fat, something the birds need to stay warm.

 Switch from fatty types to good worm, fruit and seed mixtures if you can which are better for the bird’s hygiene.

-Why Shouldn’t We Feed Squirrels?
+Why To NOT Feed Squirrels?

 Instead, it is a great idea to offer the squirrels their feeder, so that way you can still enjoy them in the garden, but on better terms.

 Here are the best ways to keep squirrels away from the bird food:

-Setup A Bird Feeder Pole
+1) Setup A Bird Feeder Pole

 They can eat any food that may have fallen, but otherwise, they can’t get on to the station.

 You can get more heavy-duty options if you get a lot of bird traffic (or big fat wood pigeons!) or there are lightweight options which tend to be less of an issue for lawn installation.

 You can sometimes buy the items that you can attach to poles to do the job.
 These items are called baffles, and they tend to be low cost.

 Squirrels can jump a vast distance (10 feet!), so you must place your bird feeders as far away from fences and trees as possible.

-Offer Foods Squirrels Hate
+4) Offer Foods Squirrels Hate

 You can also place anything containing capsaicin on the feeder which will make squirrels have a hot and uncomfortable mouth, but it actually won’t affect the birds.

-Weight Sensitive Bird Feeders
+5) Weight Sensitive Bird Feeders

 Birds are so much lighter than squirrels, so this can be a highly effective way to keep food accessible only to the right species of wildlife.

-Metal Cage Protection
+6) Use Metal Cage Protection